 The organization of artists under the umbrella of the VBK promotes their professional and collegial collaboration.
-Its activities continuously prove the future viability and relevance of the VBK within the Berlin cultural landscape.
+Its activities continuously sustain the future viability and relevance of the VBK within the Berlin cultural landscape.

-The Verein Berliner Künstler is the oldest active artist association in Germany and Europe.
+The Verein Berliner Künstler is an on-going project and is as such the oldest active artist association in Germany and Europe.

-Since its founding, over a course of 175 years about 1500 artists have shaped and further developed the Verein Berliner Künstler.
-Artists have been reflecting upon their production conditions, artistic positions and opportunities for self-marketing, all this while navigating the changing political and cultural-political conditions, the laws of the art market and the current development of new media.
+Since its founding over 1500 artists have shaped and further developed the Verein Berliner Künstler.
+Artists of various generations have reflected upon their production conditions, the shifting artistic positions over different eras and opportunities for self-marketing.
+All this while, they have had to navigate the changing political and socio-cultural conditions, the volatile laws of the art market and the current development of new media.

-According to present-day understanding, every artist is first and foremost a producer and manager of their own.
-Beyond this, artists in the VBK work together to develop artistic concepts and programs and contribute to the public image within the community.
+According to present-day understanding, every artist is first and foremost a producer and manager of their own work.
+The VBK provides a platform beyond this; artists here work together to develop artistic concepts and programs that contribute to the public image within the community.
 Representing an association of self-organized professional artists, the VBK epitomizes an institution which acts as a forum, impulse generator and contributor to Berlin's cultural life while transforming focal points over the course of time.

-The VBK carries out gallery and cultural work and public relations.
-The VBK is located within an urban context on the Schoeneberger Ufer in Berlin Tiergarten-Mitte near Potsdamer Strasse, thus directly positioned between the museum's high culture such as Neue Nationalgalerie, Kulturforum, Staatsbibliothek, and a quarter with a very lively developing contemporary art gallery landscape including project spaces.
+The VBK runs the gallery and promotes cultural work and public relations.
+The VBK is located within an urban context on the Schoeneberger Ufer in Berlin Tiergarten-Mitte near Potsdamer Strasse.
+It is therefore directly positioned between a diverse museum quarter and cultural venues such as Neue Nationalgalerie, Kulturforum, Staatsbibliothek and a very lively contemporary art gallery landscape including project spaces.

 Since 2006 cooperation and exchange projects with primarily European artist associations and cultural institutions have been developed and realized with the aim of getting to know the living and working conditions of fellow artists in other European countries and, at the same time, building artist networks.
-Also, cooperations beyond the scope of Europe were carried out with South Korea (Yang Pyeon), USA (Miami), Israel (Haifa) and Azerbaijan (Baku).
-Since 2012, 45 events have been reflected on and discussed in the ARTS CLUB BERLIN (ACB), a project of the VBK, on current developments, concepts and forms of practice of contemporary artistic discourse.
-With the invitation of the VBK, teams of curators, artists and academics organize the discourse program in the ACB / public discourse, which defines its conceptual direction within an international orientation and simultaneous perspective on the local context in Berlin.
+Also, cooperations beyond Europe have been carried out with South Korea (Yang Pyeon), USA (Miami), Israel (Haifa) and Azerbaijan (Baku).
+Since 2012, 45 events have been reflected on and discussed in the ARTS CLUB BERLIN (ACB), a joint project of the VBK, on current developments, concepts and forms of practice in contemporary art.
+With an invitation from the VBK, teams of curators, artists and academics direct the program of the ACB, while allowing various contributions from the public.
+This controlled but diverse interaction between various domains defines its conceptual direction with an equal emphasis on an international audience as well as a focus on the locality of Berlin.

-What is artistic practice today?
-What are the contexts?
+What does artistic practice look like today?
+What are the contexts and implications?
 Which pressing topics and living conditions effect the artists and are implemented in their works?